For CEOs and CROs of $5M–$100M tech companies

 Architecture first.
 Then CRM.
 Then AI.

-Most companies build from the top down — they buy the CRM, then add AI on top of it.
-The revenue architecture that both depend on is never designed.
-This diagram shows the correct sequence and why reversing it breaks everything above the layer you skip.
+Most companies build from the top down — they buy the platform, then try to define the process inside it.
+The revenue architecture that both CRM and AI depend on is never designed.
+Here is the correct sequence, and why reversing any layer breaks everything above it.

 Layer